-Managing Risk, - Manual Handling Refresher, Heart start refresher First Aid Training, Understanding Funders, Food and Hygiene and Roles and Responsibilities of a Trustee.
-Our Representatives also attended or participated in numerous Conferences including, Healthwatch, Fundraising, Ending Loneliness, Dementia 2010 -Implementing the challenge, Flourishing Lives, Supporting Self-Care, using Social Media and many more.
+Through Enfield Voluntary Action (EVA) and other established organisation's courses, we have provided our staff, trustees and volunteers with training in Safeguarding Adults, Volunteers Managing Risk, Moving and Manual Handling, Heart start refresher First Aid Training, Understanding Funders, Food and Hygiene and Roles and Responsibilities of a Trustee.
+Our members including trustees also attended or participated in numerous Conferences including, Healthwatch, Fundraising, Ending Loneliness, Dementia 2010 -Implementing the challenge, Flourishing Lives, Supporting Self-Care, using Social Media and many more.
 With the support and assistance of our volunteers and members we have continued to raise funds by organising Quizzes, Spring and Christmas Bazaars and numerous in-house social events, which raised further funds.